 Other times to use a diesel engine cleaner include:

 Fuel System Issues: If you’re experiencing symptoms like rough idling, poor fuel efficiency, excessive smoke, or reduced power, it may indicate issues with the fuel system, such as clogged injectors or a dirty fuel filter.
-In such cases, a diesel engine cleaner can help clean the injectors.
+In such cases, a diesel engine cleaner can help clean these components.

 Cold Weather: In cold climates, diesel fuel can gel and cause problems in the fuel system.
 Some diesel additives include anti-gel properties to prevent fuel from gelling at low temperatures.